Brikwerk/nxbt/docs/Analog Stick Input.md

 # Analog Stick Input Information

-**Disclaimer:** A chunk info within this document is sourced from the Switch reverse engineering effort at [DekuNukem's Repository](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering).
+**Disclaimer:** A chunk of info within this document is sourced from the Switch reverse engineering effort at [DekuNukem's Repository](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering).

 The below sections contain info on the formulation and derivation of data